flectra-hq/flectra/doc/setup/install.rst

 .. code-block:: console

-    $ sudo dnf localinstall odoo_11.0.latest.noarch.rpm
+    $ sudo dnf localinstall flectra_11.0.latest.noarch.rpm
-    $ sudo systemctl enable odoo
+    $ sudo systemctl enable flectra
-    $ sudo systemctl start odoo
+    $ sudo systemctl start flectra

 .. _setup/install/source:

 Source Install
 ==============

-The source "installation" really is about not installing Odoo, and running it directly from source instead.
+The source "installation" really is about not installing Flectra, and running it directly from source instead.

-This can be more convenient for module developers as the Odoo source is more easily accessible than using packaged installation (for information or to build this documentation and have it available offline).
+This can be more convenient for module developers as the Flectra source is more easily accessible than using packaged installation (for information or to build this documentation and have it available offline).

-It also makes starting and stopping Odoo more flexible and explicit than the services set up by the packaged installations, and allows overriding settings using :ref:`command-line parameters <reference/cmdline>` without needing to edit a configuration file.
+It also makes starting and stopping Flectra more flexible and explicit than the services set up by the packaged installations, and allows overriding settings using :ref:`command-line parameters <reference/cmdline>` without needing to edit a configuration file.

-Finally it provides greater control over the system's set up, and allows more easily keeping (and running) multiple versions of Odoo side-by-side.
+Finally it provides greater control over the system's set up, and allows more easily keeping (and running) multiple versions of Flectra side-by-side.

 Prepare
 -------